DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/shape-report-data/use-report-parameters.md

 * [Multi-Value and Cascading Report Parameters](use-report-parameters/multi-value-and-cascading-parameters.md)

-	Explains how to configure report parameters so that they accept multiple values, and how to filter a parameter's values based on another parameter's value.
+	Explains how to configure report parameters to accept multiple values and filter a parameter's values based on another parameter's value.

 * [Date Range Parameters](use-report-parameters/date-range-parameters.md)